Homecoming Dance 2014

 OTHER NDHS LINKS

-North Dallas senior Ricardo Gonzalez (left) is nominated for the Mundial Sports Network Best of the Best Latino high school player award.
+North Dallas senior Ricardo Gonzalez (middle) won the Mundial Sports Network Best of the Best Latino high school player award.

-North Dallas High senior winger Ricardo Gonzalez is one of six soccer players nominated for the Mundial Sports Network’s Best of the Best athletic leadership scholarship.
+Friday was the last day to vote for North Dallas High senior Ricardo Gonzalez in the Mundial Sports Network's Best of the Best athletic leadership scholarship.

 “This has been the biggest thing that’s ever happened to me.
 I'm really grateful for Futbol Mundial!"

 About 25 to 30 people participated in the Zumbathon on Dec.
 5 in the girls gym at North Dallas High School.
 Gema Pineda was the instructor.

 The Bulldogs swimming team includes (back row, from left) Raviola Wenno, Cristian Campos, Coach Morrison, Jarrod Baker, Brian Monroy, Kevin Nguyen and Jesus Gutierrez; (front, from left) Brittany Ramirez, Helen Garcia, Mercedes de la O and Kitzia Balderas.